Impact of higher inflation on cost of capital

 Sources: Analysis Rödl & Partner, Capital IQ, Deutsche Bundesbank

 The increase in market yields is greater than at the beginning of the pandemic, which was also accompanied by considerable uncertainty.
 In addition, the market yield is consolidating at a higher level.
 The valuation standard setters in Germany (Institut der Wirtschaftsprüfer, IDW) and Austria (Kammer der Steuerberater und Wirtschaftsprüfer, KSW) publish recommendations for determining the market risk premium.
 The IDW last increased its recommendation for the market risk premium in 2019 and did not change it in 2022 due to the increase in long-term inflation expectations.
 This is also due to the fact that, unlike the KSW, the IDW does not recommend a market return, but rather a market risk premium.
 Due to the increase in the key interest rate, the market risk premium was more stable compared to the market yield.
 In Austria, on the other hand, the Expert Committee for Business Administration published an application note on the determination of the market risk premium in October 2022.
-The expert committee refers to the rise in long-term inflation expectations and the associated increase in implicit market yields.
+The expert committee refers to the rise in long-term inflation expectations and the associated increase in implied market yields.
 It also states that this situation may make it appropriate to deviate from the upper limit of the recommended range for the market yield (currently 7.5 - 9.0 percent).
 The Austrian standard setter thus allows the valuer to react to the long-term increase in inflation expectations when determining the cost of capital.
 In contrast to the prime rate, the standard setter's range gives the valuer limited leeway in determining the market risk premium.
 In determining the latter, the valuer must take into account the expected level of inflation.

 Beta-factor